Treating lumbar spine disc herniation with Medicinal Leeches.

 The lumbar spine disc herniation is mostly related to builders, office workers, car mechanics, sportspeople or drivers.
 The risk factors associated with disc herniation are smoking, obesity, The injury occurs mainly due to constant overuse and pressure on the intervertebral disc or sudden jerk movement under the load of the lumbar spine.

-How herniation of IVD occur?
+How does herniation of IVD occur?

 Bulging: extension of the disc margin beyond the margins of the adjacent vertebral endplates.